-The department of Speech-Language Pathology and Audiology at Andrews University offers a pre-professional (undergraduate) degree for those interested in becoming speech-language pathologists or audiologists.
+The School of Communication Sciences and Disorders at Andrews University offers a pre-professional (undergraduate) degree for those interested in becoming speech-language pathologists or audiologists.
 Individuals desiring to become audiologists must obtain a clinical doctorate (Au.D).
-Details of graduate programs are available through the department office or the ASHA website.
+Details of graduate programs are available through the office or the ASHA website.

-MS in Speech-Language Pathology offers coursework and clinical experience that prepares students for completion of a professional level certification as a Speech-Language Pathologist with the American Speech and Hearing Association.
+MS in Speech-Language Pathology offers coursework and clinical experience that prepares students for completion of a professional level certification as a Speech-Language Pathologist with the American Speech-Language and Hearing Association.

-BS in Speech-Language Pathology and Audiology provides students with the prerequisite coursework for graduate school admission in both speech-language pathology and audiology.
+BS in Speech-Language Pathology and Audiology provides students with the prerequisite coursework for graduate school admission in both Speech-Language Pathology and Audiology.